IMRCLab/pololu-rs/docs/software.md

 The overall architecture consists of:
 ```
 src/
-├── main.rs                     # Entry point of the firmware
+├── main.rs                     # Testing entry point of the firmware
 ├── init.rs                     # Initialization for all devices
 ├── lib.rs                      # Feature-based module selection
 ├── led.rs                      # LED driver